 When faced with potentially discouraging content, remind yourself of your unique skills and accomplishments.
 Everyone excels in different areas, and social media often only tells part of the story.

 Remember that the internet is a curated space where reality is often distorted.
-It's important to differentiate between social media content's highly selective nature and real life's complexity.
+It's essential to distinguish between the highly selective nature of social media content and the complexity of real life.

 Adopting a more critical and selective approach to social media can help maintain a healthier self-image and overall well-being.